thecolumbialion/lionbot/CONTRIBUTING.md

 ` * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)`

+The bot by default will accept messages at the `/webhook` endpoint.
+Note, you will see a message that says "Failed validation.
+Make sure the validation tokens match."
+As per Facebook Messenger API rules, you need to use a verification code

 ### 5) Install Ngrok
 To help speed up the development process, we use Ngrok.
-This nifty tools allows you to launch our Flask app and make it publicly available via a free https:// generated website link.
+This nifty tool allows you to launch our Flask app and make it publicly available via a free https:// generated website link.
 If you do not have Ngrok installed, visit this [gist](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e) for installation instructions.

 ### 6) Get Bot code running on Ngrok
 To get the bot running with it's own Ngrok website link, you need to have two terminal tabs/windows open.
 In the first tab or window, follow the steps listed in step 4.
 In the other tab or window, run the following command `ngrok http [port]` where [port] is replaced with the last four numbers in the link generated in the first tab where you ran the Flask app (In the example here, that would be 5000).

 If done correctly, you will see a screen like this in the second tab or window:
 ![Image of Ngrok in use](https://cdn.pbrd.co/images/GR3ufdA.png)

+If the above does not work or you have Homebrew installed, just type `brew cask install ngrok`

 Now, we're almost done getting our bot to be tested locally.